 Not including the thousands who died in the years after, The 5,000 dead at Halabja represented the deadliest deployment of chemical weapons in modern history.
 The Western powers did nothing to prevent these atrocities, nor were there any repercussions for Saddam and his regime, that is until Baghdad threatened oil-rich Kuwait and Saudi Arabia and the Gulf States in 1991 (three years after the Halabja chemical attack).

-It was only after the Second Persian Gulf War in 1990-1991, once Saddam no longer suited Western security-economic interests, once our leaders realised the damage of arming such a volatile wildcard in the pursuit of short-term agendas, that the bombings began, the demonisation in mainstream media began, the sanctions (which killed hundreds of thousands of Iraqis) began, that successive U.S administrations began to 'care' about Iraqi men, women and children's human rights (as demonstrated by our detention centres/torture chambers in Iraq, our brutal counterinsurgency campaigns in Iraq, and the West's invasion which acted as a catalyst and crucible for the spread of Salafi-jihadist terror groups across the Middle East).
+It was only after the Second Persian Gulf War in 1990-1991, once Saddam no longer suited Western security-economic interests, once Western and regional leaders realised the damage of arming such a volatile wildcard in the pursuit of short-term agendas, that the bombings began, the demonisation in mainstream media began, the sanctions (which killed hundreds of thousands of Iraqis) began, that successive U.S administrations began to suddenly care about Iraqi men, women and children's human rights (as demonstrated by our detention centres/torture chambers in Iraq, our brutal counterinsurgency campaigns in Iraq, and the U.S - British invasion which acted as a catalyst for the spread of Salafi-jihadist terror groups across the Middle East).

 The frequent revolts by Kurdish, Sunnis and Shiites alike, which culminated in the genocidal slaughter of the Al-Anfal campaign and the butchering of 150,000 Iraqis (predominantly Shiite) in 1991 following the First Gulf War, serve as a reminder of Saddam's chilling record.
 Saddam cruelty and his wars of aggression in Kuwait (1990) and Iran (1980 - 1988) made him numerous enemies at a regional and international level.
 These military defeats were married to botched government policies in the 1990s to secure the loyalty of rural areas at the expense of the urban classes produced socio-economic ruin, a blackmarket economy, and rampant unemployment.